Find out how to ask your favorite little ones to be a part of your big day.

 After getting engaged, it’s time for some proposals of your own.
 Once you settle in and start the planning process, you’ll probably want to ask people to join your wedding party!
 Perhaps you’ve already pinned precious ways to propose to your bridesmaids, but have you thought of how to ask the littlest attendants?
 Because you’re dealing with children, the etiquette and methods involved in the request is different than asking adults.
 The variety of ages for children that can be a flower girl or ring bearer also have an effect on how to go about such a proposal.
 Asking a two-year-old to be in your wedding is a very different task than asking an eight-year-old!
 If you’re not sure what’s necessary or proper, read the below tips to find out how to ask a child to be a flower girl or ring bearer for your ceremony.

 Find out how to ask your flower girl or ring bearer to be in the wedding by reading the below tips:

-- First things first, ask the child's parents if they are okay with it.
+- Ask permission.
+First things first, ask the child's parents if they are okay with it.
 Generally the parents are responsible for the child's attire, so be upfront with what the expectations and responsibilities will be.

-- Especially if the flower girl or ring bearer is old enough to understand the meaning of the celebration, it's a nice gesture to invite them to get ready with the bridesmaids and even have their hair and makeup done with the group.
+- Include them.
+Especially if the flower girl or ring bearer is old enough to understand the meaning of the celebration, it's a nice gesture to invite them to get ready with the bridesmaids and even have their hair and makeup done with the group.